13 things to do this autumn for adults

-For the big kid in all of us, we've rounded up the best things to do at the Museum during September, October and November.
+We've rounded up the best things to do at the Museum and online during September, October and November 2020.

-Moonlight yoga, detective work, nature photography and all-nighters - there's an activity to suit all tastes and budgets.
+Morning and evening yoga, live online talks with scientists, nature photography and woolly sheep - there's an activity to suit all tastes and budgets.

 What's the first thing you'll tick off your list?

 Travel is a little tough right now, so explore some of the world's richest habitats closer to home at the fifty-sixth Wildlife Photographer of the Year exhibition.
 Last year's images can also be viewed in our online gallery.

 Tune in to Nature Live Online twice a week for topical discussions with our scientists and researchers.
 You can ask questions to the team via YouTube.